 A Primer on Human Cloning

 Cloning moved from the arena of movie-scripting to reality in 1997.
 It was in that year that Nature journal (Nature 385, 810-13, 1997) announced Scottish scientists had cloned a sheep named Dolly.
-The worldwide scientific, religious, political, ethical and moral implications of cloning continue to spread since then.
+The worldwide scientific, religious, political, ethical, and moral implications of cloning have continued to spread since then.

 What is human cloning?

 Human cloning produces the genetic duplication of another human.
 The genetic code is copied deliberately from one person to make another person with the same genetic material.
 A cloned embryo is a twin of its donor – essentially at an earlier stage of life.
 It is human and has only one parent with the same genetic makeup as that parent.